james65535/james65535.github.io/_posts/2016-03-11-Navigating-Front-End-Wilderness-pt2.markdown

 ]
 ~~~

-The problem I experienced is that my array was not being processed and any code I placed inside the JQuery was not being processed such as `console.log("abc")`.
+The problem I experienced is that my array was not being processed and any code I placed inside the JQuery was not being processed such as `console.log("abc")`

 I tried the following:

-* Check webserver to verify JSON response is being issue correctly
+* Checked webserver output to verify JSON response is being issued correctly
-* Check webserver to verify it is receiving requests from the React application
+* Checked webserver logs to verify its receiving requests from the React application
-* Google my &^%#%@ ass off trying all manner of JQuery/React combinations to try to get the JSON data and parse it.
+* Googled my &^%#%@ ass off trying all manner of JQuery/React combinations to try to get the JSON data and parse it.

 Nothing worked.
 Finally in my browser when loading the React page I decided to enable Firefox's Security logging.
 I then received the following message:

 `Cross-Origin Request Blocked: The Same Origin Policy disallows reading the remote resource at http://localhost:8000/.
 (Reason: CORS header 'Access-Control-Allow-Origin' missing).`

-Bingo!
+**Bingo!**

-Since I'm currently working in a local testing phase I added `w.Header().Set("Access-Control-Allow-Origin", "*")` to my Go function for serving the JSON data and like magic my React application sprung to life!
+Since I'm currently working in a local testing phase I simply added the following to my Go function for serving the JSON data and like magic my React application sprung to life!

+ `w.Header().Set("Access-Control-Allow-Origin", "*")`

  A breath of fresh air!
 Now time to move to a deeper depth :)